Mr-J-Hong/FMP10/_posts/2024-02-06-prime-places.md

 Phew!
 You manage to help the bomb squad defuse the last bomb just in time.
 </p>
 <p>
-Walking toward the morning sun, you see a small note by the exit:
+Walking toward the exit, you see a small note on the floor:
 </p>
 <div class="note">
     <p>